How to Use Quick Assist in Windows 11

 1Open Quick Assist

-You can open Quick Assist in Windows 11 by searching for it in the Start menu or using a handy keyboard shortcut.
+Opening Windows 11 Quick Assist is simple, and you can do it by searching in the Start menu or using a quick keyboard shortcut.

 - Click the Start button (the Windows icon) on the bottom left of your screen.
 Or press the Windows key on your keyboard.